 Karate is described as a Japanese martial-art whose actual physical elements seek the development of protective and counter-attacking body movements.
 The themes of traditional karate training are fighting and self-defence, though its mental and moral aspects focus on the complete development of the individual.
 This is caused through the discipline and persistent effort required in training.

 Why It is great To train Karate

-Karate training provides both mental and physical rewards that range from a lot more self confidence in addition to a heightened sense of well-being to improved professional overall performance.
-Adults and children enjoy the group interaction while they learn together but each at their own pace.
+Karate training provides physical and mental rewards that range from extra self-confidence in addition to a heightened feeling of well-being to improved professional performance.
+Children and adults have fun with the team interaction while they learn together but each at their own pace.

 Karate practice (Marylebone ) – Our Karate Classes in Marylebone

 Karate practice is usually divided into 3 main activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 We bring these 3 activities together to bring you a complete Karate tuition experience in Marylebone .

 Karate History and its Development into a World Martial Art At the turn of the 20th century, Anko Itosu gained permission to end the shroud of secrecy for people who wished to learn forms of martial arts and started teaching Karate in Okinawan institutions.
 This brought about further expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who unveiled the art to Japan in 1922.